ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 locking individual subsystems, then individual data structures, then fields in data structures.
 Even with fine grained locking, we frequently run in to the case of a widely referenced global resource (memory, routing table entry, etc) that can only be accessed by one thread at a time.
-Early on in SMP efforts this could easily be addressed by moving from serializing all work in a subsystem (e.g. networking) to locking individual sockets or in memory allocation by periodically allocating in bulk to individual per-cpu caches where the majority of allocations can be satisfied by lighter weight mechanisms from per the per-cpu cache.
+Early on in SMP efforts lock contention could easily be addressed by moving from serializing all work in a subsystem (e.g. networking) to locking individual resources (e.g. sockets).

 Oversharing is a specific manifestation of coarse locking granularity.
 This is when a (typically) global lock is used to serialize access